lyrachord/low-hamming/README.md

   TODO.
 The low Hamming hypothesis reduces to this (where the case that the recovered "noisy" key is p=0, and we want to "correct" h bits)...

+## Using LLL-Reduction for Solving RSA and Factorization Problems: A Survey
+### Alexander May, chapter of the book The LLL Algorithm: Survey and Applications

+  Nice read.
+TODO.